-If someone is an employee of a hospital, the hospital is typically responsible (liable) if that employee hurts a patient by acting incompetently.
-In other words, if the employee is negligent (is not reasonably cautious when treating or dealing with a patient), the hospital will usually be on the hook for any resulting injuries to the patient.
+Under a time-tested legal theory known as "respondeat superior," if someone is an employee of a hospital, the hospital is typically responsible (liable) if that employee hurts a patient by acting incompetently.
+In other words, if the employee is negligent (is not reasonably cautious when treating or dealing with a patient), the hospital will usually be on the hook for any resulting harm to the patient.
 (Keep in mind that not every mistake or unfortunate event that happens in a hospital rises to the level of negligence.
-To learn more about what constitutes medical malpractice, read Nolo's article Medical Malpractice Basics.)
+Learn more about the elements of medical malpractice.)

 Also, if a hospital employee commits malpractice while under a doctor's supervision, the patient can sue the doctor, but the hospital may be off the hook.
 Whether an employee is under the supervision of the doctor when the misdeed occurs depends on:

 For example, a surgeon may be liable if an attending nurse miscounts the surgical sponges, leading the surgeon to leave a sponge in the patient.
-(To learn more about this situation, read Nolo's article Nursing Malpractice) .
+(Learn more about nursing malpractice) .

 A doctor is more likely to be an employee (rather than an independent contractor) if:

 Even if a hospital would generally not be liable for an independent contractor doctor's malpractice, a hospital may be held responsible in certain situations.